byuflowlab/FLOWFoil.jl/docs/src/FLOWFoil/additional_tutorials.md

 ```

 Note that we have also set `Xfoil=Mfoil` so you can also use the `Xfoil` method type with identical results.
-Currently, this method only includes the inviscid parts of Xfoil/Mfoil.
+Currently, this method only includes the inviscid parts of Xfoil/Mfoil, so Reynolds and Mach number inputs do nothing if used.

 ```@example Mfoil
 using FLOWFoil

-#setup x and y coordinates for the airfoil
 x, y = AirfoilTools.naca4()

-#create a range of angles of attack
-angles_of_attack = range(-5.0, 15.0, step=1)
+angles_of_attack = range(-5.0, 15.0; step=1)

-#solve for invsicid case
-viscous = false

-#set up Mfoil method
+# viscous solver not yet implemented
-method = Mfoil(viscous)
+method = Mfoil(viscous=false)

-#solve for outputs
 outputs = analyze(x, y, angles_of_attack; method=method)
 ```

 ## Lewis' Method for Axisymmetric Bodies

-A axisymmetric method based on that described by [Lewis](https://doi.org/10.1017/CBO9780511529542) can be accessed using the `Lewis` method type:
+An axisymmetric method based on that described by [Lewis](https://doi.org/10.1017/CBO9780511529542) can be accessed using the `Lewis` method type:

 ```@docs
 FLOWFoil.Lewis